Applications Open for Summer & Winter 2026 Programs

 Innovative Scheduling Models

 One effective strategy to combat burnout is the implementation of innovative scheduling models.
 Many hospitalist programs now employ shift patterns that allow for extended periods of work followed by adequate time off.
-For example, the one-week-on, one-week-off model enables hospitalists to immerse themselves fully in inpatient care and ensures they have time to rest and recuperate.
-Research suggests scheduling models can significantly reduce burnout rates, improving job satisfaction and patient care outcomes.
+For example, the one-week-on, one-week-off model enables hospitalists to immerse themselves fully in inpatient care while ensuring they have time to rest and recuperate.
+Research suggests these scheduling models can significantly reduce burnout rates, improving job satisfaction and patient care outcomes.
 Moreover, these models help create predictable work patterns, contributing to a more balanced personal and professional life.

 Support Systems and Wellness Programs

 Beyond scheduling, hospitals are increasingly investing in wellness programs and support systems to help hospitalists manage stress.
 These initiatives range from peer support groups and counseling services to mindfulness training and stress management workshops.
 Hospitals can mitigate the adverse effects of burnout by providing resources that address physicians’ mental and emotional well-being.
 Successful wellness programs have been linked to higher levels of job satisfaction and improved retention rates among hospitalists.
-Such programs also contribute to a more positive work environment, indirectly improving patient care outcomes.
+Such programs also contribute to a more positive work environment, which indirectly improves patient care outcomes.

 Institutional Culture and Leadership Support